Skip to content

 Is there a test account or a demo account?

-Yes, there is a demo bank.
-It is a fictitious bank with fictitious but not unrealistic banking products.
+Yes, there is a Demo Provider, a fictitious bank with fictitious but not unrealistic banking products.
 This test access demonstrates the possibilities our API offers you.
 There is no connection to the real world.
-For further information please refer to our Quickstart Guide
+For further information please refer to the Demo Provider page or our Quickstart Guide.

 What is BANKS/Connect?